Veterans

 On campus and beyond

 Harvard was home to the first Army Reserve Officers’ Training Corps (ROTC) battalion in the nation, formed in 1916.
-In recent years, we have seen an increase in students interested in military service.
+In recent years, there has been an increase in students interested in military service.

 Students in the Law School’s Veterans Law and Disability Benefits Clinic work to protect the rights of veterans and their families.